uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 The advantage of this method is that it can warn the user before making the actual call (one possible use case would be UI apps built on top of the API).

-##### 3. Check the method existence via introspection and exact product flavor/version
+##### 3. Check the method existence via introspection and check exact product flavor/version
 This is the safest and the most complicated way.
 In addition to the checks made in the previous section, also check the the flavor and the API version.
 All these checks make sure that the API call is present and has the desired